-The top pages list will let you know the top pages which are getting maximum traffic every month from the search engine.
+The top pages list will let you know the top pages getting maximum traffic every month from the search engine.
 Look at the above screenshot.
-You can notice that a single page has been ranked for 858 keywords and it gets 19,013 traffic from search engine every month.
+You can notice that a single page has been ranked for 858 keywords and gets 19,013 traffic from search engines every month.
 It indicates that the article satisfies the readers and search engine.

 So, by analyzing the On-page SEO of that particular link, you can more get SEO ideas to implement on your website.

-Top subdomains list will list down all the subdomains of this particular domain with their traffic and keywords.
-If a website has multiple subdomains, then you can get to know which subdomain is driving more traffic.
+The top subdomains list will list down all the subdomains of this particular domain with their traffic and keywords.
+If a website has multiple subdomains, you can get to know which subdomain drives more traffic.

-Main organic competitors list will show the organic competitors for the domain you are analyzing.
-The common keywords indicate the number of common keywords, for which both the analyzed domain and their competitor are ranking within the top 20 organic search results.
+The main organic competitor’s list will show the organic competitors for the domain you are analyzing.
+The common keywords indicate the number of common keywords for which both the analyzed domain and their competitor are ranking within the top 20 organic search results.

 And the SE keywords indicate the number of keywords for which the competitor website is ranking within the top 100 search results.

 And, there is one more metric called competition level.
-SEMRush calculates this metric based on the number of keywords of each competitor and the number of common keywords.
+Semrush calculates this metric based on the number of keywords of each competitor and common keywords.
 So, if two websites have a higher number of common keywords, then the competition level will be higher.

-The competitive positioning map plots the organic search traffic and number of keywords.
-So, this is basically an indication of which competitor of yours is receiving the highest traffic from the search engine.
+The competitive positioning map plots the organic search traffic and the number of keywords.
+So, this is basically an indication of which competitor is receiving the highest traffic from the search engine.

 Next, we will move on to the Positions section.